tig/mcec/README.md

 * Supports sending text (e.g. simulating typing) with the `chars:` command.
 * `MCEController.commands` includes common Windows Media Center commands.
 It can easily be extended to suit your needs.
 * Supports running multiple instances.
-* TCP/IP port can be changed in Settings.
-* COM port and settings can be changed in Settings.
-* Runs minimzed as a taskbar icon by default.
+* Can start minimzed as a taskbar icon.
 This can be changed in Settings...
+* Has a built-in test mode that makes it easy to send commands from an instance of MCE Controller to another.

 ## Support